Ftkhan717/Meeting-notes/How To Work On An Issue.md

+## HOW TO WORK ON AN ISSUE AND HOW TO MAKE A PULL REQUEST:

 * First go to Revel.
 Tek website and click on the issues.

 * Then click on Milestone and go to Revel.
 Tek to finish the Milestone.